monika-sap/cities-metrics/README.md

 A coding challenge solution

-## Server Setup
+## Server

 - server/index.js: Initializes an Express server and defines the `/api/cities` endpoint.

 ### Endpoints

 - GET `/api/cities`: Returns a list of cities.
-The data is read from cities.json file located in the project root.
+The data is read from cities.json file located in the project root and enriched with a population `density` field.

 #### Parameters